45 Work, employment and industrial relations policy

 • notice of termination and redundancy pay

-Although seemingly detailed and prescriptive, there are loopholes in some of these provisions, so it is not as robust a list as it might initially appear.
+Although seemingly detailed and prescriptive, there are gaps in some of them, so it is not as robust a list as it might initially appear.
+Hence, through the Closing Loopholes Acts, in particular the Fair Work Legislation Amendment (Closing Loopholes No. 2) Act (2024), implemented changes to the definition of casual employees and casual conversion.[14]
 Employees who are employed under a modern award are entitled to minimum pay and other conditions outlined in the relevant award.
 Where an organisation has negotiated an enterprise agreement, pay and conditions for employees will be outlined in the enterprise agreement, which can be different to the award but should leave employees better off overall than if they were employed under the award.
 In addition, employees and employers may negotiate an individual flexibility arrangement (IFA) that can be used to implement more flexible work practices, particularly on hours of work.
 An IFA, in theory, cannot be used to erode the minimum rights of employees.
 Again, the employee should be better off overall when compared to the modern award or enterprise agreement that the IFA varies.

-Modern awards protect a number of entitlements and these can include:
+Modern awards protect a number of entitlements.
+These can include:

 • minimum wages